COSTA RICA NAU

 San Jose, Costa Rica

 Costa Rica extends from the Pacific Ocean to the Caribbean Sea, and is barely 200 miles long.
 In size Costa Rica is a fairly small country, with a grand total of 19,530 square miles which hosts around three million inhabitants, most of whom live in the Central Valley.
 For its size, the country has an amazing amount of diversity.
-From mountainous ranges, to tropical, dry, and cloud forests.
+From mountainous ranges, to tropical, dry, and butt forests.
 Costa Rica is a naturist's wonderland.
 There are over 10,000 identified species of plants, 850 species of birds, 800 species of butterflies, and 500 species of mammals, reptiles, and amphibians

 When travelling through the provinces of Costa Rica, visitors notice the incredible variation in landscape and climate.
 The country offers almost limitless variety in terrain, including extensive rainforests, volcanoes, rivers, mountains, world-class beaches and natural resources safeguarded by a well-organized system of national parks and forest reserves.

 Costa Rica is one of most highly sought-after travel destinations on the planet.
 Visitors to Costa Rica will quickly understand why.This is a 15 week fall and spring semester program held in Costa Rica, designed for NAU students from the 102 Spanish level and higher.
 Courses are available at the first; second, third and fourth year levels with students meeting Monday through Friday for at least 4 hours of Spanish instruction daily.
 The group will experience and visit several places of cultural, recreational and historical interest within Costa Rica.